andreacarotti99/NFT-trading/README.md

 - **Network**:
   - Custom settings for timeouts, maximum idle connections, and idle connection timeout
 - **Heap for Top Rarest Tokens**:
   - Maintains a dynamic collection of the top 5 rarest tokens based on computed rarity scores.
 After fetching all the data, when we iterate over the tokens and compute the rarity we push the rarest element in the heap.
-The top K elements are printed out unordered
+The top K elements are printed out by popping from the heap the elements

 ## Run the program
 Example: